Gorgeous-Patrick/Blog/content/about/_index.md

 authorImage : "https://statics.patrickli.one/blog/profile.jpg"
 ---

 Hi!
+I am Baichuan Li.
+You can call me Patrick (if you find my name hard to pronounce).
 I am a senior undergraduate student from the University of Michigan, majoring in Computer Science.

 I am currently interested in web backend development and DevOps.